Skip to footer content

 BarcodeScanning.MAUI Approach

 BarcodeScanning.Native.Maui wraps the native camera detection pipeline on each platform.
-On Android, ML Kit processes frames.
-On iOS, Apple's Vision framework processes frames.
+On Android, ML Kit processes frames; on iOS and macOS, Apple's Vision framework processes frames; on Windows, ZXingCpp processes frames.
 The library surfaces this as a MAUI CameraView control with an OnDetectionFinished event.
 The application code never handles image bytes directly — it only handles the detected barcode values that emerge from the event.

 {